-On a couple of the days I bid farewell to my brood, warmly and cosily ensconced inside, and headed out to explore despite the weather.
+On a couple of the days I bid farewell to my brood and headed out to explore.
 And I’m so glad I did.

 The front and back beaches at Portsea are both beautiful.
 However these beauties differ in their charms.
 Shelley Beach and others on the sheltered Port Phillip Bay side are restful places where locals walk their dogs or go for a jog.
 Here waves lap at your feet.

 Whilst the back beaches are home to thunderous, and yes treacherous, bombastic waves.
 This is a place for kite-surfing and a wind-swept alter to pay reverence to the power of mother nature.
 I couldn’t get enough and the weather only added to the majesty of the vistas.

 I should point out too that ‘the girls’ did head out one afternoon for an explore of the cafes and shopping precincts close at hand in Portsea and Sorrento.
 They reported an excellent selection of shops, boutiques and cafes to be found.
 The broad smiles on their faces told me almost as much about their day as the credit card statement did later on.

 Oh and you try the sublime Vanilla Slice from Just Fine Food in Sorrento I’m told!!